vuejs/docs/src/guide/essentials/forms.md

 <input v-model.number="age" />
 ```

-This is often useful, because even with `<input type="number">`, the value of HTML input elements always returns a string.
-If the value cannot be parsed with `parseFloat()`, then the original value is used.
+If the value cannot be parsed with `parseFloat()`, then the original value is used instead.

+The `number` modifier is applied automatically if the input has `type="number"`.

 ### `.trim`